 I ate a lot of toast and drank a lot of tea.

 I enjoyed reading and thinking nearly as much as writing.
 I was happy to discover how much…that if I never publish another book, I don’t really mind.
-I’ll always have reading and thinking!
-I like my brain!
+I’ll always have reading and thinking.

 I really like my own company.
 I always suspected I did, but I haven’t had the space since I had kids to confirm it.

-I listened to student radio and discovered lots of new (to me) music.
+I listened to student radio and discovered lots of new music.

 Pigeons roost in the steeple.
 They fly in late morning and out late afternoon.